Affiliate links on Android Authority may earn us a commission. Learn more.

-Many people default to smart bulbs when decking out their smart home lighting, but they’re far from the only option.
-Smart lamps offer an all-in-one approach, often with extra style, and some of them are designed to do more than illuminate a room.
-They can replace alarm clocks, augment home security, or simply help you feel better.
+Many people default to smart bulbs when it comes to lighting a smart home, but they’re far from the only option.
+Smart lamps offer an all-in-one approach — often with extra style — and some of them do more than illuminate a room.
+They can replace alarm clocks, augment your home security, or even improve your sleep patterns.

-Here’s a look at 10 of the best smart lamps currently available.
-Keep in mind that some of them may require a smart speaker, smart display, and/or compatible smartphone for full functionality.
+Here’s a look at some of the best smart lamps currently available.
+Keep in mind that some of them may require a smart speaker, smart display, and/or a compatible smartphone for full functionality.

 The best smart lamps:

-Editor’s note: We will be updating this list of the best smart lamps regularly.
+Editor’s note: We’ll be updating this list of the best smart lamps regularly.

 1. Philips Hue Go

-Philips is the leader in the smart lighting industry, so it’s no shock that several of its Hue lamps made this list.
+Philips Hue is the leader in the smart lighting industry, so it’s no shock that a few of its lamps made this list.
 The Hue Go operates as both a wired and portable lamp, in the latter case running anywhere from 2.5 to 18 hours depending on mode and brightness settings.
-Away from home you’re limited to Bluetooth connectivity, and you’ll need to use button presets or the Hue mobile app for control.
+When you’re away from Wi-Fi the lamp can be controlled via Bluetooth and the Hue app, or else by tapping a rear button that cycles through presets.

-While at home, you can connect the lamp to a Hue Wi-Fi hub to enable support for Amazon Alexa, Apple HomeKit, or Google Assistant, as well as broader Hue features like scheduling, remote control, and sync with movies and music.
-The hub is sold separately, but if you’re already in the Hue ecosystem, chances are you’ve got one.
+At home you can connect the lamp to a Hue Smart Hub to enable support for Amazon Alexa, Apple HomeKit, and Google Home, plus broader Hue features like scheduling, remote control, and PC or TV media sync.
+The Hub is sold separately, but if you’re already in the Hue ecosystem, chances are you’ve got one.

-This wired smart lamp is cheap for its format, yet nevertheless covers the bases.
+This wired, low-power (450-lumen) smart lamp is cheap for its format, yet nevertheless covers the bases.
 It connects directly to Wi-Fi, and using its smartphone app, it supports a standard 16 million colors.
-If you have an Alexa or Google Assistant-powered device, you can use voice and automation controls.
+If you have an Alexa or Google Home-powered device, you can use voice and automation controls.

 3. Phillips SmartSleep Connected

-As its name implies, the Philips SmartSleep Connected is intended to sit by your bedside and improve sleep, rather than light up an entire room.
+As its name implies, the SmartSleep Connected is intended to sit by your bedside and improve sleep, not light up an entire room.
 You can customize sunset and sunrise schedules and the lamp will simulate cycles to match, or else you can choose various patterns and sounds when setting alarms.
 Its AmbiTrack sensor monitors temperature, noise, light, and humidity levels.

 The lamp replaces many other bedside gadgets by incorporating a clock, FM radio, and phone charging dock.
 You’ll need a phone with Philips’ SleepMapper app to take advantage of advanced alarm settings.

-Deviating from traditional form factors, the Hue Signe casts light using a vertical strip, which is both aesthetically appealing and a space saver.
+Deviating from traditional form factors, the Hue Gradient Signe casts light using a vertical strip, which is both aesthetically appealing and a space saver.
 You can buy it in both table and floor versions, but the table lamp is significantly cheaper and fits more locations, like desks and endtables.
+“Gradient” refers to the fact that it can project multiple flowing colors simultaneously.

-Like the Hue Go, you can use the Signe solely with Bluetooth and the Philips Hue app, but you’ll almost certainly want to pair it with a Hue Wi-Fi hub.
-That brings expanded control and automations, including Alexa, HomeKit, and Google Assistant support.
+Like the Hue Go, you can use the Signe solely with Bluetooth and the Hue app, but you’ll almost certainly want to pair it with a Hue Smart Hub.
+That brings expanded control and automations, including Alexa, HomeKit, and Google Home support.

 5. Lepro Smart Table Lamp